Wolf killing continues across Europe despite its protection

 Please also read: Herd effective is more effective than killing wolves

 Denmark saw the return of the wolf happening in 2012 after almost 200 years.
-However, last year a hunter shot one of the few wolves in Denmark.
+However, in 2019 a hunter shot one of the few wolves in Denmark.
 The hunter was captured on video and arrested.
 The court decided in August last year that the hunter got a sentence of just 40 days probation.
 In addition, the hunter lost his hunting license now too.
 But the story of Danish wolves does not stop there.
 According to reporting, at least 7 wolves have gone ‘missing’ in Denmark since 2012.
-What is left is an estimated number of 4 adults and 6 cubs.
+The mysterious dissappearances of wolves has also led to scientific research highlight the problem or poaching in Denmark

 The latest news is from Belgium, which welcomed the wolf back after more than 100 years of absence.
 The she-wolf named Naya found a male partner August in the Belgian forests.
 Earlier this year, camera traps photographed her as she showed signs of being pregnant.
 However, since 4.5 months there has been no sign of her or the pups.
 August still roams the woods, but the official news came out this weeks that hunters most likely have killed Naya.